 - Shoot for three sets of 10 to 15 repetitions.

-For building muscular rounded shoulders, training the rear deltoid is crucial.
-You can do various posterior exercises with different equipment, such as dumbbells, machines, and barbells to train your posterior deltoids.
+For building muscular, rounded shoulders, training the rear deltoid is crucial.
+You can do various exercises with dumbbells, machines, and barbells to train your posterior deltoids.
 However, this article is especially for barbell lovers.

-You can do the above six barbell rear delt exercises at home or the gym to increase strength and mass.
-These workouts also maximize shoulder stability, fix muscle imbalance, and reduce the chances of injury.
+I’ve shown you the six rear delt barbell exercises you can do at home or in the gym to build strength and muscle.
+These exercises also maximize shoulder stability, fix muscle imbalance, and reduce the chances of injury.

 References